4.7/5 (9)

 Tap above to jump to different sections of this tour

-This tour is specifically designed for independent travellers, who wish to cycle less of a distance and spend relaxing lazy days along the way.
-It allows for in-depth explorations of the various cultural and natural attractions of the wonderful Connemara region.
-Connemara is the western wonderland of Europe, where rugged mountains soar above wild Atlantic beaches.
-Your route will take you both inland and along the coastal region, giving a glimpse of the dramatic scenery of Connemara.
+This tour is specifically designed for independent travellers wishing to cycle shorter distances and enjoy relaxing, 'lazy days' along the way.
+It allows for in-depth explorations of the various cultural and natural attractions of the beautiful Connemara region, known as the 'Western Wonderland' of Europe, where rugged mountains soar above wild Atlantic beaches.

 • Overlooking Connemara, Ireland.
 CC:Allie_Caulfield